jakobnissen/ErrorTypes.jl/docs/src/usage.md

 invert(x::Integer) = iszero(x) ? none(Float64) : some(1/x)
 ```

-Note in the first example that `none` can be returned, which was an instance of `ResultConstructor`.
+Note in the first example that `none` can be returned, which was a generic instance of `ResultConstructor`.
 One purpose of `ResultConstructor` is that annotating the return type will cause this generic `none` to automatically convert to `Option{Float64}`.
 Similarly, one can also use a typeassert to ease in the construction of `Result`:

 ```
 function get_length(x)::Result{Int, Base.IteratorSize}